Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

 #### Jaws

 For Jaws, you have to use the <kbd>Y</kbd> key and <kbd>Shift + Y</kbd> to navigate between tables.
-To browse inside an array, there are several shortcuts:
+To browse in tables, there are several shortcuts:

 <ul>
 <li><kbd>Insert + Ctrl + t</kbd> lists all tables</li>